 - Safeguarding and RSE begin as soon as a pupil enters the school.
-In Dormouse Class we begin through teaching children "more" and "stop." - This term this is being reinforced during the class literacy sessions as doubles as recognition of one of our core vocabulary principles.
-Where appropriate pupils are extended with a third option of "something different." - ▶ Using Etran frames, contrast boards, switches, aided language boards and hand held symbols as appropriate, pupils are encouraged to request more, choose between more and stop or more, stop or something different to tell their grownup what they think of the activity being explored. - ▶ Pupils are taken at their word, with their choice being reinforced through verbal labelling from their grownup.
-If a pupil expressed displeasure at their choice being followed through they will be offered the options again, reinforcing the meanings of more and stop. - ► The ability to tell someone to "Stop" is a key skill for all children in keeping themselves safe and teaching them they have control over what is happening to their bodies.
+In Dormouse Class one of the first stages in this is teaching children to make clear and purposeful choices. - This term this has been reinforced during the class literacy sessions and doubles as recognition of one of our core vocabulary principles.
+Pupils are extended through use of Aided Language Boards and seeing their preferences modelled and labelled. - Using Etran frames, contrast boards, switches, aided language boards and hand held symbols as appropriate, pupils are encouraged to choose between more, stop and something different as well as comment on and select resources to explore according to their preferences. - Children are taken at their word and they learn asking for more of something they don't like could yield unfavourable results, similarly selecting stop during an activity they are enjoying could cause it to cease prematurely!
+If a pupil expressed displeasure at their choice being followed through they will be offered the options again, experiencing the options labelled using a multisensory approach. - The ability to make purposeful choices is a key skill for all children in keeping themselves safe and teaching them they have control over what is happening to their bodies.

-Literacy - Responding purposefully and consistently to resources
+Literacy - Exploring and labelling resources